LLnCSoftware/mserve/README(original).md

       mserve_np would return that dictionary, with the routing string added to it.
     * The message ``(1234; <result table>; <info dictionary>)`` is sent back to the client

+## todo-t10
+[Document message protocol]
+QUESTION: We should document our message protocol more thoroughly:
+1. What are all possible message formats?
+2. How do we handle malformed messages?
+3. Is there a size limit on messages?
+This would help teams implement reliable client integrations.

 ## MServe Glossary

 **API Version:** An API specifies exactly what functions are documented to be supported